Dimension-Reduced Cosine Expansions via Tensor Decomposition: Methodology and Applications to Credit Exposure Quantification: The COS-tensor framework for credit exposures

+The gradient term \( \partial_{\gamma_n(0)} f(\mathbf Y_t; \gamma_n(0)) \) can either be evaluated analytically, when available, or approximated numerically by differentiating the truncated multi-dimensional Fourier--cosine representation of $f$ introduced in Section~\ref{subsec: COS method}, whose coefficient tensor is represented in low rank (e.g., via CPD).
+In both cases, a separable low-rank approximation of the gradient can be constructed and substituted into \eqref{eq:phi_deriv_score}, enabling an efficient evaluation of the resulting integral.

+This score-function approach is more general than the change-of-variables method, but is typically less efficient in practical implementations.

-\begin{remark} The above formula considers netting-set level exposure.
-In the case of counterparty level exposure, the EE sensitivities, by definition, can be expressed as the sum of the EE sensitivities of all the netting sets with respect to the counterparty. \end{remark}
+\begin{remark} The above derivations are stated at the netting-set level.
+At the counterparty level, EE sensitivities are obtained by summing the sensitivities of all constituent netting sets, since counterparty exposure is defined as their sum. \end{remark}

-The EE sensitivities are defined as the partial derivatives of the EE with respect to the values of the risk factors at $t=0$.
-E.g., the EE sensitivity with respect to the domestic short rate is as follows:

-where $\cdots$ refer to terms inside the brackets $[\; ]$ in \ref{eq: EE cos}.
-Note that the partial derivatives only matter for the coefficients $A_k$.

-There is no analytical solution for $\frac{\partial A_K}{\partial x_{d,0}}$ and we resort to the shock--and--revalue method that is widely used in practice.
-That is, we shift up the initial value of the risk factor by 1 basis point (BP) and revalue the EE.